vinoth-vk-16/SuperSpidey/backend/email_management/README.md

 **Features:**
 - Fetches emails from multiple specified threads in one request
+- Groups emails by thread with complete thread context
 - Returns simplified email data with only essential fields
 - Efficient Firestore queries using threadId filtering
-- Useful for loading specific conversations or threads
+- Useful for loading specific conversations or threads with thread-level metadata

 **Error Responses:**
 - `500`: Failed to fetch specific threads

 ### GET /fetch-by-date-spidey
-Fetch emails for a user by specific date or date range with simplified email data.
+Fetch emails for a user by specific date or date range grouped by thread with simplified email data.

 **URL Parameters:**
 - `user_email`: The email address of the user (required)